radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

 so to gain control over the many aspects involved into executing a distributed application.

-We will do two things, we will construct our own workload (and therefore no longer need the workload file ``workload_gromacs.json``) in python, and consecutively we will experiment with different execution strategies.
+We will do two things, we will construct our own workload in python (and therefore no longer need the workload file ``workload_gromacs.json``), and consecutively we will experiment with different execution strategies.

 Where the python file for Part 1 was very simple, ``tutorial_02.py`` is a